Fine art and visual arts are two terms that are used interchangeably. There can be confusion about what they each mean and different.

-- Fine Arts – Fine arts are a broad category of art that is created solely for imaginative, aesthetic or intellectual content.
+- Fine Arts – Fine arts are a broad art category created solely for imaginative, aesthetic, or intellectual content.

-- Fine Arts Includes – Fine arts is a large umbrella that includes visual arts, performing arts, film, music, poetry and dance.
+- Fine Arts Include – Fine art is a large umbrella that includes visual arts, performing arts, film, music, poetry, and dance.
 It is a very broad term used for many forms of art.

-- Visual Art – Visual art is art that is appreciated by sight only such as painting, photography, sculpture or film making.
-Visual arts are limited to artwork that is apreciated through viewing.
+- Visual Art – Visual art is art that is appreciated by sight only such as painting, photography, sculpture or filmmaking.
+Visual arts are limited to artwork that is appreciated through viewing.

 - Visual Art is Part of Fine Art – Visual arts is listed as one part of fine arts, so visual arts goes under the umbrella of fine arts.